Calculating Helmert Transformation Parameters in NumPy

 if source_coords.shape[0] < 3:

-raise ValueError("Minimum of 3 non-collinear control points required for 7-parameter solution.")
+raise ValueError("Minimum of 3 non-collinear control points required for a 7-parameter solution.")

 src = np.asarray(source_coords, dtype=np.float64)